tarbell-project/tarbell/tarbell/docs/tutorial.rst

 Structure your project
 ======================
 It's a good idea to organize your project's files according to convention.
 That way everyone knows where to find things.
-Make directories named css, data, images and js in your project root directory (i.e., not in _base) to keep your project uncluttered.
+Make directories named css, data, images and js in your project root directory (i.e., not in _blueprint) to keep your project uncluttered.
 See the section for `creating and installing projects <create.html>`_ for more detail about best practices when creating your projects.